bcgov/entity/.github/ISSUE_TEMPLATE/Epic.md

 * Start date when team will start to work on:
 * End date Epic will be delivered:
 * T-shirt size: X (S, M, L, or XL)
+* Process Flow (if applicable)
+* Design/ UX or UI tasks needed (should be linked to the user stories, eventually a SPIKE or DESIGN for that Epic is needed)?
 * OCM/ CM considerations?
 * Architecture or data enabler stories needed?
-* Design/ UX or UI tasks needed (should be linked to the user stories, eventually a SPIKE or DESIGN for that Epic is needed)?
+* Possible dependencies or blockers forseen right now?

 ----